etnichols/etnichols.github.io/src/pages/projects/2019-05-1---resume-with-react-and-tsx/index.md

 '2Howdy'
 ```

- To the console.
 Javascript is fun like that.

 With that ultra-brief primer on types, let's go ahead and add some types to the simple `Resume` function component in `resume.tsx`.